Postpartum Depression: Causes, Symptoms, Risks And Treatment

 Baby blues or postpartum dysphoria is an acute form of depression characterized by mild symptoms of frustration, tiredness, tearful sadness, and being overwhelmed arising from hormonal changes during pregnancy.
 These symptoms appear within the first four days of childbirth, peak within the week, and disappear within about two weeks (2).

 Postpartum depression, however, is when the symptoms of baby blues continue to intensify beyond two weeks, often impairing the mother from caring for herself and the baby.
-It can also occur as an extension of perinatal depression, characterized by recurring episodes of depressive symptoms lasting throughout pregnancy and the first year of motherhood.
+It can also occur as an extension of perinatal depression or depression during pregnancy, which is characterized by recurring episodes of depressive symptoms lasting throughout pregnancy and the first year of motherhood.

 Baby blues can overwhelm mothers